armaho/hashell/readme.md

-# Wish Shell
+# HaShell

-Wish shell is a simple but lowkey capable shell I built to learn about system calls and processes.
+HaShell is a simple but lowkey capable shell I built to learn about system calls and processes.

 ## Commands